Virtuaria/pagsegurowoocommerce/readme.txt

 ### Descrição em Inglês: ###

-Using the newest collection API (4.0) made available by pagseguro, this plugin has high performance to process your payment and speed up your sales.
+Using the newest Order/Connect billing API made available by pagseguro, this plugin has high performance to process your payment and streamline your sales.

 * Easy to install and configure;
-* Credit and bank slip support;
+* Credit support, Pix and bank slip;
-* Option to pay in installments with or without interest (configurable in the plugin);
+* Installment option with or without interest (configurable in the plugin);
-* Boleto with configurable expiration date;
+* Billet with configurable expiry date;
-* Link to the second copy of the ticket on the confirmation screen and in the email with the order details;
+* Link to a copy of the bank slip on the confirmation screen and in the e-mail with the order details;
 * Extra charge;
-* Reimbursement (full and partial);
+* Reimbursement (total and partial);
-* Save payment method;
+* Customer option to save payment method (without storing customer card number);
-* Transparent Checkout;
+* Transparent Checkout, where you make the payment without leaving the site;
-* Debug for error handling;
+* Report (log) to consult transaction details, including errors;
 * Identification on the invoice for payments via card (display on the invoice);
-* Webhook for automatic return of status data (approved, denied, cancelled, etc.);
+* Automatic change of order status (approved, denied, cancelled, etc.) via Webhook to return status data in Pagseguro;
-* PagSeguro Pix.
+* Detailing in the order notes of the operations that occurred during communication with PagSeguro (refunds, installments, changes in status and amounts received/charged).

 == Installation ==